 These air brakes use a series of compression systems to make sure that the car can stop and include several parts such as control pedals, parking brakes, service brakes, air compressors, compressed air storage tanks.
 Drivers use these brakes by stepping on their brake pedal, in a similar manner that a passenger vehicle driver would do.
 However, when a tractor-trailer driver steps on their brakes, it creates pressure that moves the air into the brake chamber.

 As you can imagine, these air brakes require a great deal of maintenance.
 When a problem develops, even a small one there may not be enough friction to bring the vehicle to a complete stop.
 In the case of this accident in Binghamton New York, the brakes were noted as being one of the contributing factors to the accident.
 This highlights, that the brakes in a tractor-trailer need to be checked and maintained regularly.

 Injured because of trucks defective brakes?
 Contact a Truck Accident Lawyer Today

 Truck accidents are often as complex as the trucks themselves.
 This is particularly true when there is a brake failure.
-If you have been in an accident with a tractor-trailer do not wait to contact one of our attorneys at The Truck Accident Team.
+If you have been in an accident with a tractor-trailer do not wait to contact one of our Philadelphia car accident Lawyers at the Reiff Law Firm.
 With over 40 years of experience, we employ our creative thinking and legal experience to help identify what went wrong and how we can help you recover for your injuries.
 To schedule a private, no-cost evaluation, call a truck accident lawyer of The Reiff Law Firm at (215) 709-6940 or contact us online.
 If the statute of limitations expires, your window of legal opportunity will close and you won’t be able to pursue a claim.
 So contact us today to see how we can make our experience work for you.
 You only pay if there’s a financial recovery.